sergio11/breast_cancer_diagnosis_mlp/README.md

-# 🩺 Breast Cancer Diagnosis with MLP 🧠
+# Breast Cancer Diagnosis with MLP 🩺💻

-This project aims to develop a machine learning model for the diagnosis of breast cancer using a Multi-Layer Perceptron (MLP) classifier.
-The dataset utilized for this task is the Breast Cancer Wisconsin dataset, obtained from the UCI Machine Learning Repository.
+This project utilizes a Multi-Layer Perceptron (MLP) neural network implemented with scikit-learn to perform breast cancer diagnosis based on tumor characteristics extracted from biopsy samples.
+The MLP model is trained on a dataset containing various features derived from digital images of breast tissue samples, such as mean radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.

-## 🎯 Purpose
+## Purpose 🎯

+The primary objective of this project is to develop an accurate and reliable system for diagnosing breast cancer based on quantitative analysis of cell nuclei characteristics.
+By leveraging machine learning techniques, specifically MLP neural networks, we aim to create a predictive model capable of classifying tumors as either malignant (cancerous) or benign (non-cancerous) with high accuracy.
+Early and accurate diagnosis of breast cancer can significantly improve patient outcomes by enabling timely treatment and intervention.

+## Key Features 🔑

+- Utilizes an MLP neural network for breast cancer diagnosis.
+- Preprocesses input data using feature scaling with StandardScaler.
+- Implements training and evaluation functionalities.
+- Provides prediction capabilities for new biopsy samples.
+- Offers detailed model evaluation metrics, including accuracy and confusion matrix.
+- Supports easy integration into Python applications for breast cancer diagnosis tasks.

+## Dataset 📊

-The main purpose of this code is to demonstrate the application of a MLP classifier in diagnosing breast cancer based on features extracted from fine needle aspiration (FNA) images of breast masses.
-The features describe various characteristics of cell nuclei present in the images.
-By analyzing these features, the MLP classifier can learn to differentiate between benign and malignant tumors, thereby aiding in the early detection and diagnosis of breast cancer.
+The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset, available in scikit-learn's built-in datasets module.
+It consists of features computed from digital images of fine needle aspirate (FNA) of breast masses.
+Each feature represents various characteristics of cell nuclei present in the images.
+The dataset contains both malignant and benign tumor samples, making it suitable for binary classification tasks.

-## 🛠️ Decision Making

-1. **Model Selection**: The MLP classifier from the scikit-learn library is chosen for its ability to capture complex patterns in the data.
-MLPs are capable of learning non-linear relationships between features, making them suitable for this classification task.

-2. **Data Preprocessing**: Prior to training the model, the dataset is divided into training and testing sets using a standard 80-20 split.
-Additionally, feature scaling is performed using StandardScaler to standardize the feature values, ensuring that each feature contributes equally to the learning process and improving convergence speed.

-3. **Model Training**: The MLP model is instantiated with two hidden layers containing 100 and 50 neurons respectively.
-The 'adam' solver is chosen for optimization, and the model is trained with a maximum of 500 iterations.
-The 'verbose' parameter is set to 10 to display progress during training.

-4. **Evaluation**: After training, the model is evaluated using the testing set.
-Accuracy score and confusion matrix are computed to assess the performance of the model in diagnosing breast cancer.

-## 🚀 Usage

-To run the code, ensure that you have the required dependencies installed.
-You can execute the script in any Python environment that supports scikit-learn.
-Simply clone the repository and execute the `breast_cancer_diagnosis_mlp.py` script.
-Make sure to adjust any parameters or configurations as needed for your specific use case.
+### Features and Descriptions

 | Label                     | Meaning                                   | Weight in Diagnosis | Description                                           |
 |---------------------------|-------------------------------------------|---------------------|-------------------------------------------------------|